elisemercury/Duplicate-Image-Finder/docs/faq.rst

     |  |-image2_1.jpeg
     |-image.jpeg

-We can run difPy on the main folder with the  :ref:`in_folder` parameter set to ``True``:
+We can run difPy on the two folders with the  :ref:`in_folder` parameter set to ``True``:

 .. code-block:: python

    import difPy
-   dif = difPy.build("C:/Path/to/Folder/")
+   dif = difPy.build("C:/Path/to/Folder1/", "C:/Path/to/Folder2/")
    search = difPy.search(dif, in_folder=True)

-difPy will then initiate a search for each separate folder considering them as separate search groups.
-It will search for matches among the main folder, in Folder1 and in Folder2.
+difPy will then initiate a search for each separate folder in isolation.
+It will search for matches among Folder1 and among in Folder2.
+The ``search.result`` output will look as follows:

 **difPy is more Lightweight**